tamu-edu-students/Data-Scraper/README.md

   Line 43: user must change name from "scrape23.html" to the name of the file they saved from copying and pasting Line 47: set current ID to the next ID wanted in data acquisition

-The delay at the end is set to 8 seconds per picture due to website policy of "no spamming"
+The delay at the end is set to 8 seconds per picture due to website policy of "no spamming".
+Do not edit this value.

 rename.py: